uofu-cs3500-spring24/spreadsheet-jasonpaul0727/SpreadsheetTests/README.md

 ```

 # Comments to Evaluators:
-I create the test for testing the wrong format of circular exception and Invaidname Exception and Formula Exception
+I create the test for testing the wrong format of circular exception and Invaid name Exception and Formula Exception
 I also test for the get cell content for formula,string and double, and most important part for save and Get XML

 # References: